BerWang/web/README.md

 You will need to understand the syntax of the ECMA programming language which you will be using to develop your software during this module.

-It is recommended that you use the Codeanywhere development environment and, if you are unfamiliar with this you should follow the **Setup** worksheet.
+It is recommended that you use the Goorm development environment and, if you are unfamiliar with this you should follow the **Goorm Setup** worksheet.

 There are two labs to complete and you should aim to get both completed in the first two weeks: